Good Grief Cook

 Can't complain about a husband who is willing to forage for mushrooms.
 He's a Keeper.

 Tackling the "mancave" fridge/freezer is always fun.
 I never know what I am going to find in there because husband stocks it with groceries I would never buy and usually when I am away.
 Finding some brand name creamed chipped beef is no surprise (husband loves it), but a big box of breaded shrimp caught me completely off guard.
 What the heck am I supposed to do with that version of fast food?
 Can I make it healthy?
-Unexpected shrimp tacos here we come.
+I love Baja shrimp tacos, but I ended up with crispy shrimp tacos and a fresh tomato orange salsa.

 Jumbo popcorn shrimp package.

-"all natural" small but tasty shrimp with a simple coating
+"All natural" small but tasty shrimp with a simple coating.
+Nothing like this shrimp appetizer.

 Plated unexpected shrimp tacos with product bottles.